-- 2.8 In accordance with SYSC 4.3A.10 R, the Firm maintains a policy for promoting diversity on the Management Body.
+- In accordance with SYSC 4.3A.10 R, the Firm maintains a policy for promoting diversity on the Management Body.
 The Firm is part of the Viking group and is subject to the Viking group's global policy on diversity.
-The Viking group is committed to diversity and the fostering of a culture of inclusion in which all individuals are accepted and treated fairly and with respect and dignity.
-Viking is also committed to equal employment opportunity and therefore administers all personnel actions, including, but not limited to, recruitment, hiring, training, compensation, benefits, promotion and termination, without regard to age, disability, gender reassignment, marriage or civil partnership, pregnancy or maternity, race (which includes colour, nationality and ethnic or national origins), religion or belief, sex or sexual orientation (the protected characteristics) (except in circumstances where certain protected characteristics may be positively and lawfully considered). - 2.9 The Management Body comprises only three individuals and accordingly the Firm considers that a diversity target would be unworkable in practice.
+The Viking group recognizes that an inclusive workplace allows everyone to reach their greatest potential.
+Diverse experiences and perspectives are important in Viking's drive for investment and operational excellence.
+Viking also maintains a commitment to equal employment opportunity.
+Therefore, Viking administers all personnel actions, including, but not limited to, recruitment, hiring, training, compensation, benefits, promotion, and termination, without regard to age, disability, gender reassignment, marriage or civil partnership, pregnancy or maternity, race (which includes colour, nationality, and ethnic or national origins), religion or belief, sex or sexual orientation (the protected characteristics) (except in circumstances where certain protected characteristics may be positively and lawfully considered with the approval of Human Resources). - 2.9 The Management Body's committee comprises only three individuals and accordingly the Firm considers that a diversity target would be unworkable in practice.
 Nevertheless, the Firm considers that a consideration of the past and current members of the Management Body demonstrates that the objectives of the Firm's diversity policy are being met.